MythSnipper/betterthai/README.md

 Usage information
 =================

-better Thai v, copyright idk, License: MIT
+betterthai v1.0-alpha, copyright (c) 2025 Sidhiboon Pibulnakarintr, Haoming Lyu, Niko Alois Attilakos, Leonidas Paul Lambrides, Jarupat Bulpakdi, License: MIT

 Warning: this has been developed and tested solely on Arch Linux, use on other things at your own risk